EndPointCorp/end-point-blog/2013/01/03/paper-source-nginx-full-page-caching.html.md

 ### Step 3: Implement fully timed-build caching pages

-During this incremental process to reach the end goal of full nginx caching, the next step is to implement fully timed-build pages, or use Interchange's caching mechanism to fully cache these pages and reduce repetitive database hits and backend logic.
+During this incremental process to reach the end goal of full nginx caching, the next step is to implement fully timed-build pages, or use Interchange’s caching mechanism to fully cache these pages and reduce repetitive database hits and backend logic.
 In this step, the entire page is wrapped in a timed-build tag, which results in writing and serving a static cached file for that page.
 While this step is not a necessity, it does allow for us to deploy and test our changes in preparation for nginx caching.
 In adddition to giving us an opportunity to work out kinks, this step also gives us an added bump in performance because several of these page templates have no caching at all.

 ### Step 4: Reproduce redirect logic outside of Interchange